-Here, I engage the twin phenomena of cruelty and greed and the moral myopia that often follows.
-Rather than accept these undesirable traits as ''givens'' with which our society, or any society, has to ''put up with'' as part of human nature, these essays challenge us to see them instead as choices that we make about how to structure our society and our lives.
-Specifically, I engage the New Patriotism that has risen in the aftermath of the September 11, 2001, terrorist attacks against the United States.
-Any society is only as good as the practices of its citizens.
-Patriotism, I argue, is a problem because it obscures this fundamental moral sentiment.
-Patriotism makes it difficult for our society to understand who we are in practice and what we represent as a nation, making it difficult for us to live up to our own stated values of justice, tolerance, and freedom.
+Within this book, Omar Swartz discusses the New Patriotism that has risen in the aftermath of the September 11, 2001, terrorist attacks against the United States.
+Assuming that any society is only as good as the practices of its citizens, he discusses patriotism as a problem when it obscures this fundamental moral sentiment.
+Patriotism makes it difficult for our society to understand what we represent as a nation, making it difficult for us to live up to our own stated values of justice, tolerance, and freedom.